MaudeDavidLab/CGRB-Tutorial-/Setup_2.md

 •	You will then be prompted to enter your username and password

 ### Mac or Linux Users:
 You have a terminal w/ ssh built into the OS.
-Open the terminal, and at the prompt, type ssh onidusername@shell.cgrb.oregonstate.edu -p 732
+Open the terminal, and at the prompt, type:\\
+`ssh onidusername@shell.cgrb.oregonstate.edu -p 732`

 ## Get VPN
 If you are connecting off-campus, you must first have a VPN.
 Follow the tutorial: https://cosine.oregonstate.edu/faqs/vpn